 All work and no play makes Tom a dull boy’-an ancient and famous saying but probably holds more relevance in today’s fast-moving world.
-When we are taking care of every aspect for our kids, we tend to neglect, which is indeed the most important of all is their physical health.
-Reduced physical activities of kids have been proved to be an unhealthy habit.
-Lack of time and ideas for games will no longer be an excuse now because we will cover the best indoor games for kids, which are suitable for all age groups (younger kids might require support from the parents).
+When we are taking care of every aspect of our kids, we tend to neglect them, which is indeed the most important of all is their physical health.
+Reduced physical activities of kids have been proven to be an unhealthy habit.
+Lack of time and ideas for games will no longer be an excuse now because we will cover the best indoor games that are for kids, which are suitable for all age groups (younger kids might require support from the parents).

 1. Balancing Beam: